Children & Families

 Supporting Working Families

-At the heart of improving outcomes for children is ensuring that their parents have good jobs and the ability to take time to care for them when they are most in need—when they are first born and when they are ill.
-Next Generation will frame the importance of labor protections and supports for working parents and will promote solutions that work for parents and their children.
+At the heart of improving outcomes for children is ensuring that their parents have good jobs and the ability to take time to care for them.
+Working with the California Work & Family Coalition, Next Generation provides research and analysis to support working parents and publicly address the issues that affect them.